Europe's healthier carmakers flinch as market slumps

 "We're not completely immune to the intense competition and the impact this has on business," the company said.

-While Volkswagen held to a six-week old target to equal last year's record operating profit of 11.5 billion euros (9.7 billion pounds), Daimler said it no longer aimed to match its 2012 earnings before interest and tax from ongoing business of 8.1 billion euros, dropping the goal it had made just nine weeks earlier.
+While Volkswagen held to a six-week old target to equal last year's record operating profit of 11.5 billion euros ($14.94 billion), Daimler said it no longer aimed to match its 2012 earnings before interest and tax from ongoing business of 8.1 billion euros, dropping the goal it had made just nine weeks earlier.

 "Many markets developed worse than expected for economic reasons, especially in western Europe," Chief Executive Dieter Zetsche said.